hansmelo/cv-uploader-api/README.md

 - Swagger

 ## usage
-Consider it is running from the root path(cv-uploader-api)
+Consider it is running from the root path(cv-uploader-api).

-## usage

 To run tests and build: